AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Background

-Monte Carlo Tree Search (MCTS) is an algorithm designed for navigating complex combinatorial spaces, particularly in the context of search trees~\cite{coulom2006efficient}.
-It has proven effective in the context of reinforcement learning-based systems like AlphaGo~\cite{silver2016mastering} and AlphaZero~\cite{silver2017mastering} for games such as Go, Chess, and Shogi.
-In such two-player games, MCTS aims to identify the optimal action at each step of the game to maximize the probability of winning.
-It builds an $n$-ary tree where the root node represents the current game state, edges represent valid actions, and child nodes extend the parent's state by playing the corresponding action.
+MCTS is a heuristic search algorithm designed for navigating complex combinatorial spaces, particularly those represented as search trees~\cite{coulom2006efficient}.
+It has proven highly effective in reinforcement learning-based systems such as AlphaGo and AlphaZero~\cite{silver2017mastering}, which achieved breakthroughs in games like Go, Chess, and Shogi.
+In such two-player games, MCTS incrementally builds an $n$-ary search tree where the root node represents the current game state, edges correspond to valid actions, and child nodes represent resulting states.
 Terminal states are associated with scalar reward values.

-In more detail, MCTS iteratively runs a 4-step simulation: \textbf{(1) Selection:} Starting from the root of the tree, a tree-search policy traverses the tree until a leaf node is selected.
-Upper Confidence bound for Trees (UCT)~\cite{kocsis2006bandit} algorithm is used to maintain an exploitation and exploration trade-off by balancing average rewards and visit counts. \textbf{(2) Expansion:} The tree is expanded from the leaf node by adding child node(s) based on the selected unexplored actions. \textbf{(3) Rollout:} If the selected leaf node is non-terminal, the simulation continues by subsequently choosing actions according to a rollout policy until it reaches a terminal state. \textbf{(4) Backup:} Rewards obtained at the terminal state from the last step are propagated back to the root node of the search tree.
+The algorithm operates by iteratively performing the following four-step simulation process: \textbf{(1) Selection:} Starting from the root, a tree policy selects actions that balance exploitation and exploration, typically using the Upper Confidence bound for Trees (UCT) formula~\cite{kocsis2006bandit}, until a leaf node is reached. \textbf{(2) Expansion:} If the leaf node is non-terminal and has unvisited children, one or more child nodes corresponding to unexplored actions are added to the tree. \textbf{(3) Rollout:} A simulation is executed from the new node to a terminal state using a default (often random or heuristic) policy. \textbf{(4) Backup:} The result of the simulation is back-propagated through the visited nodes to update statistics such as average reward and visit count.

-This four-step loop is repeated until a termination condition (e.g., iteration budget), and the action corresponding to the highest reward or most visited child of the root node is played.
-The opponent responds, and the process repeats with an updated search tree representing the current game state.
-For additional details, we refer our readers to survey papers on MCTS~\cite{browne2012survey,swiechowski2023monte}.
+This process repeats until a specified computational budget (e.g., time or iteration limit) is exhausted.
+At that point, the action with the highest expected reward or most visits is selected.
+In two-player games, this process continues as the opponent responds and the game state updates.
+For additional details, we refer readers to comprehensive surveys on MCTS and its applications~\cite{browne2012survey,swiechowski2023monte}.